Art Nouveau Masterpiece

 There is no other transportation around here than the taxis and trams running between Soller Town and Puerto Soller.
-Walking is not an option unless you are happy to walk 5 kilometres under the sun and heat.
+Walking is not an option unless you are happy to walk 5 kilometres under the sun and heat between them two.

-Soller train as explained before, is the nicest way to get in.
+Soller train as explained before, is the nicest way to get in coming from Palma.
 A single ticket is 12 while return 19 Euros.
 You can also arrive to Soller by bus, it will be half the price of the train but less scenic and charming.
 The tram is 5 Euros per way, but a taxi charges the same and can accommodate 4 people, reducing you cost as little as 1.25 Euros per person.

 As our base was in Palma we cannot recommend any place in here.
 The choice is by far much more reduced than in the capital and prices also higher as demand is high and room availability reduced.
 There are no big hotels nor chains, bur rather medium to small and family run business, or haciendas and villas within Soller old town, and larger properties by Soller Puerto.